benedikturcan/Report-Installed-OS-Patches/README.md

 You need to provide your NinjaOne API credentials, including the clientId and clientSecret.
 These credentials authenticate your access to the NinjaOne API.
 </br></br>
 🌎 Region: <br>
-Specify the region of your NinjaRMM account.
-This could be either "eu" for Europe or "app" for the US.
+Specify the region of your NinjaOne account.
+This could be something like "eu" for Europe or "app" for the US.
+</br></br>

 📅 Date Range: <br>
 Choose the desired date range for the report.
 Options include: